Naman-Bhrgv/NodeCar/README.md

 # NodeCar
-A car controlled through WiFi built using arduino and ESP8086.
+A car controlled through WiFi built using Arduino and ESP8086.